 Communication on Progress: Leaders and Laggards

-As a primary driver of globalisation, companies can help ensure that markets, commerce, technology and finance succeed in ways that benefit economies and societies.
-Participating in the UN Global Compact and fully adhering to its reporting requirement sends a signal that a company is aware that environmental, social and governance issues are increasingly relevant to long-term financial success.
-Submitting an annual mandatory report, known as a Communication on Progress, is an important part of the Global Compact and represents a key area where PRI signatories have significant leverage and influence.
-This engagement has taken place each year since 2008, asking non-reporting Global Compact companies to submit their Communication on Progress to regain active status, or, conversely welcome advanced-level reporting.
+Participating in the UN Global Compact and fully adhering to its reporting requirement signals that a company is aware that environmental, social and governance issues are increasingly relevant to long-term financial success.
+Every year since 2008, this engagement has asked non-reporting Global Compact companies to submit their Communication on Progress to regain active status, or, conversely, welcome advanced-level reporting.
+After the successful results of previous phases of the project, a new initiative focusing on leaders is now in place.
 More information for signatories.

 ESG Investor Briefings